 But there’s no doubt that political pressure and budget cutting left NASAs managers (political appointees) feeling the pressure to get that mission launched.

 The real tragedy of the Challenger disaster was that it was entirely preventable.
 Most of the problems with the joints were known about years before the accident, some were even recognized before the first shuttle flight.
 (There were also a number of problems with the main rocket motors, but most of these were solved before the fatal flight.
 (Feynman p.28)) But fixing the problems would have meant even more delays in a program that was already behind schedule.
 Instead of fixing the problems as they were found NASA management rationalized that if the last flight succeeded then the next one would too.

 Worse was the political interference before the start of the shuttle program.
 In order to avoid high upfront-costs, the Nixon administration went with a scaled-back program.
-This saved money initially, but both cost more long-term, and left the shuttles with vulnerable, fragile external fuel tanks – which contributed to both shuttle explosions.
+This saved money initially, but cost more long-term, and also left the shuttles with vulnerable, fragile external fuel tanks – which contributed to both shuttle explosions.

 Technically, the cause of the shuttle’s fatal explosion turned out to be a small rubber ring which cracked when subjected to exceptionally cold weather prior to launch and the extreme heat at launch.
 The fault was well understood — so why had the shuttle been allowed to take off?
 [Richard] Feynman described with some scorn the political pressure felt by engineers to deliver to then-President Reagan a story with feelgood PR:

 “For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled,” Feynman wrote.
 Today, most of us would be surprised to encounter anyone who felt that science regularly prevailed over PR.
 Feynman took it for granted that once everyone realized the trade-off between Nature and politics, they’d make the safer choice.
 Few would be so certain today.